Old East Norse

 Old East Norse was a dialect of Old Norse which evolved into the languages of Old Danish and Old Swedish from the 9th century to the 12th century.
-It is sometimes called runic Danish or Swedish because of its use in runes.
+Such is indigenously separated into "Runic Danish" (runedansk/rundanska) and "Runic Swedish" (runesvensk/runsvenska) as it is only recorded in Runic.

 Language history

 Old East Norse between 800 and 1100 is called in Sweden Runic Swedish and in Denmark Runic Danish.
 They are called runic because the body of text appears in runes.
 The use of Swedish and Danish is not for linguistic reasons as the differences between them are minute.
 Changes had a tendency to occur earlier in the Danish region.

 Runic Old East Norse is characteristically archaic in form.
 In essence it matches or surpasses the archaicness of post-runic Old West Norse which in its turn is generally more archaic than post-runic Old East Norse.
 While typically "Eastern" in structure, many later post-runic changes and trademarks of EON had yet to happen.

 Unlike Proto-Norse, which was written with the Elder Futhark alphabet, Old Norse was written with the Younger Futhark alphabet, which only had 16 letters.
 Due to the limited number of runes, some runes were used for a range of phonemes, such as the rune for the vowel u which was also used for the vowels o, ø and y, and the rune for i which was also used for e.

 The first distinction between the Eastern and Western dialects can be traced to around the 7th century, when the combinations -mp-, -nt-, and -nk- mostly merged to -pp-, -tt- and -kk- in Old West Norse.
 The following table illustrates this (note the mutual influence of East and West Norse on each other):